The Lexical Reconstruction of West-Rift Southern Cushitic

 The aim of this work is to provide a solid lexical reconstruction of West Rift Southern Cushitic.
 The authors claim that a reconstruction of Proto-West-Rift is the best possible approximation for the lexicon of Southern Cushitic in general.
 The lexical reconstruction provides insights into the history of the West-Rift languages and their subclassification.
 Through charting the history of the languages, this reconstruction in turn allows for interpretation about the history of the peoples themselves and suggests directions of future sociohistorical, ethnographical and archaeological research.

-Under the following links you will find further publications on South Cushitic languages and a detailed historical account of West Rift Cushitic in our programme:
+Under these links you will find descriptions of further South Cushitic languages and a detailed historical reconstruction of West Rift Cushitic:

 Accompanying material: